 What will I be doing?

-Throughout their stay, Interns will be shadowing and assisting the projects’ Research Technicians in all aspects of their work.
+Throughout their stay, Interns will shadow and assist the projects’ Research Technicians in all aspects of their work.
+This could include:

-Reproduction – The program’s ultimate goal is that the offspring of the released lions will be put into the wild.
-The important question is, are our lions reproducing well?
-And do they look after their cubs as well as a wild born mother would?
+Behavioural Observation - The lions in stage two of ALERT’s African Lion Rehabilitation and Release into the Wild Program are studied to collect data on group dynamics and social interactions, territorial behaviours and hunting skills.
+As the program’s ultimate goal is that offspring of released lions be put into the wild, the important question is, are our lions reproducing well and do they look after their cubs as well as a wild born mother would?

-Computer Work – Of course all this data needs to be inputted; so some data entry is a necessary part of the program.
+Of course all this data neds to be inputted, so some data entry is a necessary part of the role of a Research intern

 What are we looking for?